sayinathk/sayinathk.github.io/_posts/2021-01-10-Privacy-in-WhatsApp-and-beyond.md

 ---
 layout: post
-title: Privacy in WhatsApp and beyond...
+title: Privacy In WhatsApp And Beyond...
 permalink: /Privacy-in-WhatsApp-and-beyond/
 description: Switching to signal is best, staying with Whatsapp is okay, switching to telegram blindly maynote be wise.
 But wait, there are more variables involved.
 Here's a quick read how to really take back your privacy
 comments: true